+ Complete Scotland's classic long-distance trail

 Stage 4: Inverarnan to Tyndrum

 Having left Loch Lomond behind, your stage winds through Glen Falloch to the village of Crianlarich.
-This is an important interchange for the Glasgow and Edinburgh roads to Fort William, plus the West Highland railway.
+This is an important interchange for the West Highland railway.
 Turning North West the way ahead is towards Tyndrum along valley tracks sometimes in woods and sometimes in the open.
 In Tyndrum you'll find good options to eat and to stock up on provisions before the WHW sets off for wilder ground.

 Guesthouse in Tyndrum